StephenDK/CS-351-Weather-App-Project/README.md

 <li>Weather Data Fetching: The app interacts with a publicly available weather API to fetch the latest weather data.</li>
 <li>Dynamic Presentation: Weather information is presented in a visually appealing manner using HTML and CSS.</li>
 <li>Background Image Change: The app may feature dynamic background image changes according to the current weather conditions, enhancing user experience.</li>
-<li>Searchable History: Users may have the option to access a searchable history of their previous weather searches, making it convenient to review past locations.</li>
 </ul>

 <h3><b>Technologies Used</b></h3>